Exo-TiC/ExoTiC-MIRI/docs/source/views/stage_2_steps.rst

 Here, we have used the default background regions either side of the spectral trace and applied a row-wise background subtraction.
 There more options for estimating the background as a linear function of detector column, or for smoothing over the background.
-The constant method is not recommended for MIRI LRS data.
+You can adjust also background region as required.
+NB. the constant method is not recommended for MIRI LRS data.

 Extract 1D spectra